AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-7.md

 Let’s understand what's happening here.
 In this code, both asynchronous and synchronous operations are present.
 Here’s how the ordering plays out and why:

-1. The first two lines import the `https` and `fs` modules of Node.js.
+1. The first two lines import the `https` and `fs` modules of Nodejs.
 Got it?
 2. Then, there's a console log: "Kitne aadmi the?".
 This is a synchronous operation, so Jai (the V8 engine) will handle it.
 It will print immediately.
 3. Next, we have `https.get()`.
 Remember, this is asynchronous code, so Jai can't handle it.
-Veeru (libUV) steps in, and Node.js will ask libUV to fetch data from the API (`/todos/1`) without blocking the main thread.
+Veeru (libUV) steps in, and Nodejs will ask libUV to fetch data from the API (`/todos/1`) without blocking the main thread.
 Once the data is ready, the callback function runs.
 4. After that, there's `setTimeout()`.
 Again, this is asynchronous code, so Veeru (libUV) takes over.
 It waits for 5 seconds and runs the callback once the time is up, without blocking the main thread.
 5. Now, we have `fs.readFile()`.
 Since reading files is also asynchronous, Veeru (libUV) handles it.
 The file is read, and once done, the callback runs, printing the file contents.
 6. Finally, there's the `kitneAadmiThe()` function, which is synchronous.
 This is handled by the V8 engine (Jai) and runs immediately when called.
 The result is printed as "Sarkar kul aadmi the ...?
 6".